A consent violation is an occurrence where someone believes their consent was broken or a set boundary was crossed.

 - Workplace Sexual Harassment - Women Against Abuse

-Domestic Violence (physical, emotional, verbal, financial, digital and sexual abuse):
+Domestic Violence Resources (physical, emotional, verbal, financial, digital, and/or sexual abuse):

 - National Domestic Violence Hotline